fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 ### Persisting data with volumes

 By default, containers are not going to preserve our data.
-When you close the mongo container you may or may not be able to get the data back.
+When you close the Mongo container you may or may not be able to get the data back.

 This is a rare case in which it does preserve the data as the developers who made the Docker image for Mongo have defined a volume to be used: [https://github.com/docker-library/mongo/blob/cb8a419053858e510fc68ed2d69415b3e50011cb/4.4/Dockerfile#L113](https://github.com/docker-library/mongo/blob/cb8a419053858e510fc68ed2d69415b3e50011cb/4.4/Dockerfile#L113) This line will instruct Docker to preserve the data in those directories.